spgreen/eduroam-freeradius-docker-public/README.md

 #####Files have been edited to follow GÉANT's Technical documentation for eduroam Identity Providers (IdPs)

-######Configuration files that have been edited in /etc/raddb/:

-    proxy.conf
-    clients.conf
-    radiusd.conf
-    mods-config/files/authrorize   #new location for /etc/raddb/users
-    mods-available/eap
-    mods-config/attr_filter/pre-proxy

-######Configuration files that have been created for eduroam:

-    sites-enabled/eduroam
-    sites-enabled/eduroam-inner-tunnel

-######You can view just the edited files in their appropriate directories here :

-    files/edited_raddb_config/

 #####Script files:

     build_eduroamFreeRADIUS.sh          # rebuilds freeradius-eduroam Docker image files.
 Edit configuration